- Download our Moving to Vancouver Guide (PDF)

 Cost of entertainment and eating out in Vancouver

-Eating out in Vancouver can be expensive.
-That said, the city boasts world-class eateries that are undoubtedly worth shelling out for occasionally.
-It's not all fine dining, though, and expats are sure to find a variety of good restaurants that won't break the bank.
-Due to strict licensing laws, Vancouver's nightlife isn't as crazy as that of Toronto or New York.
-Therefore, it's unlikely that expats will party away all their hard-earned dollars.
+Dining out in Vancouver can cost you a pretty penny, but the city boasts world-class eateries that are undoubtedly worth shelling out for occasionally.
+It’s not all fine dining, though, and you will surely find a variety of good restaurants that won’t break the bank.

 In terms of activities, much of what there is to do in Vancouver is based outdoors and is often free to enjoy.
-Popular pursuits include hiking and biking at Lynn Canyon National Park and enjoying a day of relaxation at Stanley Park.
-In the summer, Vancouver residents usually head for one of the city's many beaches.
-During winter, expats can visit Vancouver's museums and galleries, where entrance fees are reasonable.
+Popular pursuits include hiking and biking at Lynn Canyon Park and relaxing at Stanley Park.
+In the summer, many Vancouver residents usually head for one of the city’s beaches.
+During winter, you can visit Vancouver’s museums and galleries, where entrance fees are reasonable.

 Cost of healthcare in Vancouver

-The MSP does not cover prescription medication, dental care, or eye care.
+The MSP won’t cover everything – you’re on your own for prescription meds, dental, and eye care.
 Additionally, it offers limited coverage outside the British Columbia province.
-Fortunately, expats' employers usually sponsor their private health coverage.
-Those who do not have this benefit will need to include this cost in their monthly budget.
+If your employer doesn’t sponsor your private health insurance, you will need to include this cost in your monthly budget.

 Cost of education in Vancouver

-Expats moving to Vancouver with children can send them to a public school in the area at no cost.
+If you are moving to Vancouver with children, you can send them to a public school in the area at no cost.
 The standard of schooling in British Columbia is generally excellent, and the province has one of the most highly rated education systems in Canada.

-Parents who choose to send their children to a Canadian private school in Vancouver can expect to pay high fees.
-Those who would prefer for their children to continue in their home country's curriculum can send them to one of Vancouver's many international schools.
-Expats should bear in mind that international school fees are particularly expensive in Vancouver, but these schools often have exceptional facilities and a wider variety of extracurricular activities.
+Parents who choose to send their children to a Canadian private school in Vancouver can expect premium options with considerable costs.
+If you prefer your children to continue in their home country’s curriculum, you can send them to one of Vancouver’s many international schools.
+International school fees come with a higher price tag, but these schools often have exceptional facilities and a wider variety of extracurricular activities.

 Cost of living chart for Vancouver